 This may be the hardest question an aspiring entrepreneur has to answer.
 (It was tough for me, at least.)

-I’m going to show you one of the main ways my wife and I knew it was time to jump from our $53,000 household income to our own agency—which made us about five times as much in its first calendar year.
+I’m going to show you one of the main ways I knew it was time to jump from my $53,000 household income to my own company—which made about five times as much in its first calendar year.

 That transition I made was still fraught with risk, but I was able to make the leap without a single month of going hungry.
 I’ll show you how I did it, and give you my advice on how you can do it, too.

 When you think of the success that could come from going full-time, all-in on your own gig, you picture yourself in a much better place than you are now.

 But that’s not the full picture, is it?

 You also imagine what would happen if you were unsuccessful.
 You’d make less money.
 You’d have to take any job that came your way.
 The shame, the sense of loss, all the bad feels.

 When you look at the risks of starting your own business, it can make staying where you are really, really appealing.

 And while there’s a gap of time between you and the successful future, there’s virtually no gap between you and the unsuccessful one.